✓ Updated February 2026

 Inter-Island Flights

-These small planes are the quickest way to hop between the main inhabited islands like Baltra (serving Santa Cruz), San Cristobal, and Isabela.
-They are essential if you're on a tight schedule or want to maximize your time exploring different islands.
+These small planes are the quickest way to hop between the main inhabited islands like Baltra (for Santa Cruz), San Cristobal, and Isabela.
+They are essential for maximizing your time if you have a tight schedule or want to visit multiple islands in one trip.

 Speedboats (Public Ferries)

-On the larger islands like Santa Cruz and San Cristobal, taxis are the primary mode of land transport.
-They are typically pickup trucks with benches in the back or small cars.
+On islands like Santa Cruz and San Cristobal, taxis are readily available for getting around towns and to nearby attractions like the highlands or Tortuga Bay entrance.
+They are usually pickup trucks with benches in the back.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.